ProcessMaker/processmaker/docs/etag-caching.md

 - Middleware generates the ETag based on the last update of the `processes` table.
 - If the client has the corresponding ETag, the server responds with `304 Not Modified` and does not execute the controller logic.

+## Config file

+The ETag functionality is managed through the `config/etag.php` file, which centralizes all related settings.
+This configuration file allows you to enable or disable ETag logging and caching, as well as customize key parameters such as history limits and cache expiration times.

+### Key Options
+- **`enabled`**: Determines whether the ETag functionality is active.
+If set to `false`, all ETag-related processing is skipped.
+- **`log_dynamic_endpoints`**: Controls whether dynamic endpoints are logged.
+When disabled, no cache processing occurs.
+- **`history_limit`**: Specifies the maximum number of ETags to track per endpoint.
+- **`cache_expiration`**: Sets the duration (in minutes) for which the ETag history is cached.

 ## Logs

 This middleware detects **highly dynamic endpoints** by tracking the history of ETags generated for each endpoint.
 It helps identify endpoints where ETags are consistently different, indicating dynamic responses that may require further optimization.